MicrosoftDocs/azure-dev-docs/java/jdk/transitioning-from-java-8-to-java-11.md

 Use of deprecated options will produce a warning.
 An option is deprecated when it has been replaced or is no longer useful.
 As with [removed options](#unrecognized-options), these options should be removed from the command line.
-The warning `VM Warning: Option &lt;option&gt; was deprecated` means that the option is still supported, but that support may be removed in the future.
+The warning `VM Warning: Option <option> was deprecated` means that the option is still supported, but that support may be removed in the future.
 An option that is no longer supported and will generate the warning `VM Warning: Ignoring option`.
 Options that are no longer supported have no effect on the runtime.